ELEC ENG 2008 - Electronics

 General Course Information

-Course Code ELEC ENG 2008 Course Electronics Coordinating Unit School of Electrical & Electronic Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Corequisites ELEC ENG 2011 Assumed Knowledge ELEC ENG 1010 Restrictions Available to BE(Computer Sys), BE(El & Sust.
-Energy), BE(Telecom) & associated double degree students only Course Description The course is composed of two parts: (i) Devices and Basic Circuits: Diodes: ideal, characteristics, operation, analysis, small-signal model and application, reverse breakdown (Zener), rectifier.
-BJTs: structure, operation, bipolar transistors (both NPN and PNP), graphical characteristics, DC analysis, amplifiers, small-signal model, graphical analysis, biasing, single-stage amplifiers.
-Enhancement MOSFET structure (NMOS and PMOS), operation, I-V characteristics, biasing, single-stage amplifiers. (ii) Analog Circuits: BJT differential pair, small-signal analysis, non-ideal behaviour, biasing, current mirrors, differential and multi-stage amplifiers, output stages classification (A, B, AB) biasing.
-EDA tools application to electronic circuit design and analysis.
-Introduction to digital circuits: electronics in digital circuits.
-CMOS inverter, linear and non-linear transfer function, slew-rate, delay time, and fan-out, extension to more complex digital gates.
+Course Code ELEC ENG 2008 Course Electronics Coordinating Unit School of Electrical & Electronic Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Corequisites ELEC ENG 2011 Assumed Knowledge ELEC ENG 1010 Restrictions Available to BE(E&E-Avionics), BE(Computer Sys), BE(El &El), BE(Telecom) & associated double degree students only Course Description Devices and Basic Circuits; Diodes: ideal, characteristics, operation, analysis, small-signal model and application, reverse breakdown (Zener), rectifier; BJTs: structure, operation, npn/pnp, graphical characteristics, DC analysis, amplifiers, small-signal model, graphical analysis, biasing, single-stage amplifiers; MOSFETs: structure, operation, I-V characteristics, n- and p- enhancement types, biasing, single-stage amplifiers; Analog Circuits: BJT differential pair, small-signal analysis, non-ideal behaviour, biasing, current mirrors, differential and multi-stage amplifiers, output stages classification (A, B, AB, C) and their biasing requirements; Introduction to Digital Circuits: electronics in digital circuits, CMOS inverter : transfer characteristics, rise and fall times, capacitive loads; Introduction to electronic systems considerations.

 Course Coordinator: Dr Said Al-SarawiCourse Coordinator and Lecturer: Dr Said Al-Sarawi